mattiverson/TimeHistogram/README.md

 High-performance estimation of percentiles of large time series data, varying over time.
 Freely available under the MIT license.

 Suppose you are looking for trends in a very large time series of data.
 With many data points, it is difficult to understand the behavior at a glance.
-For example, here is a dataset of 50,000 (x, y) points.
+For example, here is a dataset of 50,000 (x, y) points, plotted as a line graph.

 <img src="https://raw.githubusercontent.com/mattiverson/TimeHistogram/master/figures/InitialData.png" width="80%"></img>